 Minimize caffeine, alcohol and nicotine intake.

-Try srength training or weight bearing exercise which help rejuvenate feelings of youthfulness and boost DHEA and testosterone.
+Try strength training or weight-bearing exercise which helps rejuvenate feelings of youthfulness and boost DHEA and testosterone.

 Go to bed earlier.